USC-InfoLab/orddc2024/README.md

 ## Detection / Submission

-Several YOLOv5, YOLOv8, and YOLOv10 models were trained individually, and results were obtained using an ensemble model in Phases 1 and 2.
+Several YOLOv5, YOLOv8, and YOLOv10 models were trained individually,
+and the best results were obtained using an **ensemble model** in Phases 1 and 2.

 Run the inference script using one of the following commands, depending on the phase you are working on.